batistaDev1113/user-auth0/README.md

 - [React](https://react.dev/) - A JavaScript library for building user interfaces
 - [Auth0](https://auth0.com/) - A service for adding authentication and authorization to applications
+- [Vite](https://vitejs.dev/guide/) - A build tool with many options to spin up a React project really quick

 ## Author